elfry2/dekita/README.md

 # todo
-A to-do list app written in Laravel 10.
+A to-do list app written in Laravel 10 (which I use as a template for my other Laravel projects).
 Work in progress.
 ## Installation
 Create a database, copy the ```.env.example``` file and rename it to ```.env```, edit the ```.env``` file to match your environment configuration, then run ```composer update && npm install && npm run build && php artisan migrate:fresh --seed && php artisan key:generate && php artisan storage:link```.
 ## Usage